shadreza/Postrify/README.md

 #### 23. adding post functionality [ contd contd ]

 -   the post can now be posted and seen in the db phpMyAdmin

+#### 24. listing the posts

+-   got all the posts and passed them to the post index blade page
+-   as we need the name of user of a post so there needs to be a relation between post and the user and this will be done in the post model

+        public function user()
+        {
+            return $this->belongsTo(User::class);
+        }

+-   iterating through the posts and showing stuff about them
+-   Carbon is a third party date time manipulation library